HeitorPerez/Bike-Store-Relational-Database-SQL/Results.md

 | Bess Mcbride     | $      21,097.95 |
 | Ashanti Hammond  | $      20,997.94 |
 | Ruthanne Franco  | $      20,679.95 |

+This table gives information about clients AOV, from highest to lowest.
+Knowleadge about clients AOV helps to profile high-value clients, as a higher AOV means higher profit per sale.